 - Bumbag / day bag

-- Wallet (with ID & cards)
+- Wallet (+ IDs & bank cards)

-- Waterproof bag
+- Waterproof bag or phone pocket (for boat trips)

 Compartments 🗄

-- Packing cubes (essential)
+- Packing cubes (essential!)

 - First aid bag